skumar001997/SMTPClient-CN-Assignment/README.md

 # SMTPClient-CN-Assignment

-Refer README.docx file for all the details with the results.
+Refer README.pdf file for all the details with the results.